jojozhuang/jojozhuang.github.io/_tutorial/blog/custom-domain-for-my-personal-website.md

 draft: true
 ---

-> Upgrade bootstrap from 3 to 4 for rongzhuang.me.
+> Upgrade bootstrap from 3 to 4 for jojozhuang.github.io.

 ## 1. Difference between 3 and 4
-I Register a domain rongzhuang.me for my personal website.
-Now, you can visit it through rongzhuang.me.
-When user visits the original rongzhuang.me, they will be redirected to rongzhuang.me automatically.
+I Register a domain jojozhuang.github.io for my personal website.
+Now, you can visit it through jojozhuang.github.io.
+When user visits the original jojozhuang.github.io, they will be redirected to jojozhuang.github.io automatically.

 ## 3. References
 * [Bootstrap 4 - Introduction](https://getbootstrap.com/docs/4.0/getting-started/introduction/)